 The university chose our innovative design owing to its ingenious use of a concrete ‘table’ to provide instant drainage in light of a flood, allowing the pavilions to remain in use at all times.

-The roof of pavilion A provides a location for a photovoltaic array providing a renewable energy source for the site too.
-Each pavilion comprises changing facilities for 22 and 18 people, changing areas for male and female officials, toilet provision, tea room, first-aid room and cleaner’s facilities.
+The roof of ‘Pavilion A’ provides a location for a photovoltaic array, which also provides a renewable energy source for the site.
+Each pavilion has changing facilities for 20 players and male and female officials and they have toilet provisions, a tea room, a first-aid room and cleaner facilities.

 Related Leisure Projects

 We’ve over 20 years experience in a range of sectors.
 Here’s a selection of our finest work.

 Seamlessly creating new 99 bedroom hotel for Centre Parcs in Elevden Forest

 Maintaining a high quality finish and customer experience at O2 Intercontinental, London